ChloeCodesThings/FakeCallWorkshop/README.md

 }
 ```

-SCREENSHOT

 ### Install the Twilio Node.js Module

-Install the Twilio Node helper library using npm:
+Install the Twilio Node helper library using npm.
+This will install the twilio module so that Node.js scripts in the current directory can use it.
+Navigate to the Azure console and enter the following:

 ```
 npm install twilio
 ```

+You may see 2 warnings- you can ignore these.

 ### Add Credential Values Securely in Azure